Your views are important to us: we’re always keen to hear your questions, comments and concerns.

 Speak to the Headteacher

-As well as speaking to the class teacher, Miss Kittle can provide you with an overview of your child’s learning (she is responsible for tracking the attainment and progress of all children in school) as well as talking about ways to support you and your child.
+As well as speaking to the class teacher, the Headteacher can provide you with an overview of your child’s learning (she is responsible for tracking the attainment and progress of all children in school) as well as talking about ways to support you and your child.
 She treats all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.

 Put your views in writing